Sohan-K/BIMRL/README.md

 The default configs are in the `config/` folder.
 You can overwrite any default hyperparameters using command line arguments as it was mentioned eraier.

-Results will be written to tensorboard event files, and some visualisations will be printed every now and then.
+Results will be written to the tensorboard event files, and some visualisations will be printed every now and then.

 # References